 Has one of the registered owners passed away?
 If so please supply us with a copy of all the relevant documents e.g. the will, death certificate etc..

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and provide details of the amount?

 Who will be responsible for the costs of the Transfer of Equity?

-Information to consider in supporting the above Nedbank transfer of equity information :
+Information to consider in further to the above Nedbank transfer of equity Advice :

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Nedbank conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in breach of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.